LandRegistry/digital-street-3d-api/README.md

 Routes are logically segregated into separate files within `/views`.
 By default a `general.py` is provided that creates the health routes (see table above) that returns a standardised set of JSON fields.
 Note how the app name is retrieved using the APP_NAME config variable (which in turn comes from the environment).

 Blueprints are registered in the `register_blueprints` method in `blueprints.py` (which is then called by `main.py` during initialisation).

+### Concise and clear requirements management

+The only (non-test related) requirements that should be changed by hand are those in `requirements.in`.
+They are the top -level requirements that are directly used by the application.
+When one of these is updated, the tool `pip-compile` should be used to generate a full requirements.txt that contains all sub-dependencies, pinned to whatever version is available at the time.
+Both files should be in source control.
+See [TechDocs](http://techdocs.dev.ctp.local/index.php/Requirements_management) for further explanation.